 – Want to ensure that no part of their property can be used towards a financial assessment for care provision

-As with all financial products and trusts, there are pros and cons attached to life interest trust wills.
+As with all financial products and trusts, there are advantage and disadvantages attached to life interest trust wills.

 – Protection for your property against financial assessment.
 This reduces the impact residential care home fees will have on your estate

 – Powers which ensure that capital can be paid to nominated beneficiaries (normally children) prior to the death of the survivor